code-coaching/blog-posts/learn-to-program-js.en.md

 ## Semicolon

 A semicolon is used in a lot of programming languages to separate statements.
-In JavaScript, this is optional.
+In JavaScript, this is optional (unless there are multiple statements on the same line).

 ```js
 var x, y, solution;